 The foliage of daylilies is basically a clump of strappy, arching leaves.
 There are evergreen, semi-evergreen and deciduous types.
 In general, the evergreen ones seem to do best in the Sydney climate; the more deciduous types are better in cooler climates but are worth a try here if you are really keen.

-Aphids can be a nuisance in spring, especially if the plants are stressed, and these should be tackled with an appropriate spray such as pyrethrum or even soapy water, before they get out of hand and significantly reduce the vigour of the plant.
+Aphids can be a nuisance in spring, especially if the plants are stressed, and these should be tackled with horticultural oil or even soapy water, before they get out of hand and significantly reduce the vigour of the plant.
 Thrip can be controlled by overhead watering of the plant.
 Slugs and snails may also ruin the foliage, so need to be guarded against.
 A new threat to daylilies is a rust, which as far as I know, has no known cure yet.
 I have had reasonable success with removing the affected foliage at ground level and getting rid of it in the rubbish bin.
 The new leaves tend to grow without the rust, at least for a while.
+Organic fungicides can help, as can avoiding watering the plants in the afternoon or evening.

 I think that the larger-flowered daylilies look best in gardens with shrubs or with warm-climate perennials (such as Salvia, Dahlia, Canna and Agapanthus), as their flamboyance and brilliant colours do not meld quite so well with dainty cottage garden planting schemes; miniature-flowered daylilies work better with these.
 Two reliable miniatures for the Sydney climate are bright red 'Crimson Icon' and orchid pink 'Siloam Bo Peep', which has a purple eye-zone.
 Daylilies, especially the spidery-looking ones, also associate well with ornamental grasses and prairie-style plants.